 Office: 314 Alston Hall

-The School of Accountancy was established in July 1978 as an academic unit of the College of Commerce and Business Administration.
+The School of Accountancy was established in July 1978 as an academic unit of the College of Business.
 The school was named in honor of Hugh F. Culverhouse, Sr. in February 1989.
-Culverhouse was an alumnus of The University of Alabama, a noted lawyer and businessman and a major supporter of the accountancy program.
+Culverhouse was an alumnus of The University of Alabama, a noted lawyer and businessman, and a major supporter of the accountancy program.
 The Culverhouse School of Accountancy is a charter member of the Federation of Schools of Accountancy.
 The School holds accounting accreditation at both the undergraduate and graduate levels.
-In addition to the bachelor of science degree, the Culverhouse School of Accountancy offers two professional master’s degrees, the master of accountancy (MAcc) and the master of tax accounting (MTA), and a doctor of philosophy (PhD) degree with a concentration in accounting.
+In addition to the Bachelor of Science degree, the Culverhouse School of Accountancy offers two professional master’s degrees, the Master of Accountancy (MAcc) and the Master of Tax Accounting (MTA), and a Doctor of Philosophy (PhD) degree with a concentration in accounting.

 Director and Hilton Dean Professor of Accounting